I only ever performed one miracle..

 But I wasn't going to let it beat me.
 If I was to have half a leg, so be it.
-I'd wear an athlete's prosthetic, bright steel and carbon fibre, and wear it proudly, with short skirts and one thigh boot on my good leg.
+I'd wear an athlete's prosthetic, bare titanium and carbon fibre, and wear it proudly, with short skirts and one thigh boot on my good leg.
 That was my style and I was sticking to it.

 And the work kept coming in.
 Folk don't realise that a lot of modelling work is face, hair, upper body, sometimes just hands.
 It's not all about the cat-walk.

 but if she hadn't been drop-dead gorgeous, and a far cut above the bar girls in every way, nothing would have happened.
 Something about my overnight flight, the beer, the bright London noontide, her physical perfection, my heightened appreciation of all things non-Saudi, perhaps even the bacon sandwich - all these came together in the moment our eyes met and we both knew, without even looking down, what miracle had taken place.

 I panicked.
 I pushed past her and ran for my life, for my sanity.

 The next time I saw her was in a cinema ad for the United Colours of Benetton campaign, on the cat-walk.
 Of course she's a household name now, a supermodel, and could buy and sell me twenty times over.